exis-io/exis-io.github.io/pages/appliance_api/Osxcontainer.md

 prodbackend/start()

 #### Parameters:
- -- imageName (string) â name of image to use
+ - imageName (string) -- name of image to use
- -- containerName (string) â name of new container
+ - containerName (string) -- name of new container

 **Return type:** dictionary